Showing posts with label band. Show all posts

 Opened windows with the wind blowing your hair and no air conditioner, long windows for a great view, a jolly driver, and the Swampette Judy Hood was our tour guide.

-The story told by the trolley driver was that the trolley came from Philadelphia near the Eastern State Penitentiary or was used to take people to view the Penitentiary that once held Al Capone!
+The trolley driver said the trolley originated in Philadelphia, near the Eastern State Penitentiary, and was used to transport people to view the Penitentiary that once held Al Capone.

-Built in 1829, it was the first jail to implement solitary confinement for every single inmate which is thought to have brought on mental illness.
+Built in 1829, it was the first jail to implement solitary confinement for every single inmate, which is thought to have brought on mental illness.

-Even outside the tiny cells, guards would cover their heads with a hood so they remained in confinement even when they wandered through its stone halls.
+Even outside the tiny cells, guards would wear hoods so they remained confined even as they wandered through the stone halls.

 The prison, which closed its doors in 1971, is considered by many people as one of the most haunted buildings in America.

-You can go there during Halloween to see the Terror Behind the Walls for different prices from $13 to $39.
+You can visit there during Halloween to experience Terror Behind the Walls, available at different prices ranging from $13 to $39.

-One of the tourists playing the piano
+One of the tourists is playing the piano.

 Studio B instruments

-Our first stop was FAME Studios
+Our first stop was FAME Studios.

 A twenty-four-year-old man was our tour guide for FAME STUDIOS.
-He took us to studios A & B and he gave us as much history as he could in just a short time.
+He took us to Studios A & B and provided us with as much history as he could in a short time.

 He was very knowledgeable about the history of the Music of the Shoals.

-We were allowed to take pictures inside but not up close to the entertainers.
+We were allowed to take pictures inside, but not up close to the entertainers.

-We loaded back into the trolley and rode to building 3614 on Jackson Highway Sheffield, Muscle Shoals Sound where we met David and Patterson Hood.
+We loaded back into the trolley and rode to Building 3614 on Jackson Highway in Sheffield, Muscle Shoals Sound, where we met David and Patterson Hood.

 David and Patterson told the history of this studio.